ludovico-chiavelli/thesis-survey/README.md

 The purpose of this one is to process survey creation-related files.

+Pay attention that there are some more README.md files in some of the folders with extra instructions and clarifications.

+## Install requirements.txt

+Run `pip install requirements.txt`.
+This project uses Python 3.10.12.

 ## Steps for using

 1. You'll use `extracting_topics/extract_topics_bawe.py` and `extracting_topics/extract_topics_efcamdat.py` to extract the topics from the respective corpora.